Ghost Chips: Impact

 Ghost Chips became a popular culture icon in New Zealand, inspiring memes, parodies, and t-shirts.
-Several quotations from the advertisement became popular, including "You know I can't eat your ghost chips, bro", "Puzzle time!", and "I've been internalising a really complicated situation in my head"; these catchphrases became recognised to convey anti–drink driving messaging.
+Several quotations, including "You know I can't eat your ghost chips, bro", "Puzzle time!", and "I've been internalising a really complicated situation in my head" became popular and recognised to convey anti–drink driving messaging.
 For example, in 2012, police officers created and distributed wristbands with the words "ghost chips", and in 2022, a group of high school students in Christchurch began selling air fresheners with that same phrase.
 The advertisement received coverage in television programmes such as 7 Days and Jono and Ben at Ten.
 It also inspired the 2011 song "Ghost Chips" by the New Zealand hip-hop group The Cuzzies.
 According to Stuff, the advertisement was the inspiration for a joke in Taika Waititi's film Thor: Ragnarok, with a character saying the line, "Piss off ghost!"

 Flavell-Hudson gained fame for starring in Ghost Chips.
-His former school, Western Heights High School in Rotorua, installed a billboard featuring him, which was unveiled in a May 2012 ceremony featuring Flavell-Hudson as well as politicians Simon Bridges and Todd McClay.
+His former school in Rotorua installed a billboard featuring him, which was unveiled in a 2012 ceremony featuring Flavell-Hudson as well as politicians Simon Bridges and Todd McClay.
 His Ghost Chips role led to him being cast in the film Mt.
 Zion.
 In 2016, Flavell-Hudson—who occasionally continued acting but had a job as a builder—told Stuff that he continued to be recognised as "the ghost chips fella".
 Carter-Chan similarly told Stuff in 2012 that he was recognised as "the puzzle time guy".
 Flavell-Hudson was one of several stars of New Zealand advertisements to make an appearance at the 2019 New Zealand Media Awards.

 A study by NZTA, published in The New Zealand Herald in October 2012, found that over 90% of New Zealanders recognised the advertisement, and about 75% considered it likely to prevent them from driving drunk, going beyond the target demographic of Māori young men and exceeding the reach of other NZTA campaigns.
 Some people credited the advertisement with a decline in road deaths.
 However, Prince told Radio New Zealand in 2014 that it was impossible to determine the campaign's direct impact, saying, "We're just one of the cogs in the machine."